awsdocs/aws-sam-developer-guide/doc_source/sam-property-function-dynamodb.md

 ## Examples<a name="sam-property-function-dynamodb--examples"></a>

-### DynamoDB Event for Existing DynamoDB Table<a name="sam-property-function-dynamodb--examples--dynamodb-event-for-existing-dynamodb-table"></a>
+### DynamoDB event source for existing DynamoDB table<a name="sam-property-function-dynamodb--examples--dynamodb-event-source-for-existing-dynamodb-table"></a>

-DynamoDB Event for a DynamoDB table that already exists in an AWS account\.
+DynamoDB event source for a DynamoDB table that already exists in an AWS account\.

-#### YAML<a name="sam-property-function-dynamodb--examples--dynamodb-event-for-existing-dynamodb-table--yaml"></a>
+#### YAML<a name="sam-property-function-dynamodb--examples--dynamodb-event-source-for-existing-dynamodb-table--yaml"></a>

 ```
 Events: